RayandRey/stepik-auto-tests-course/README.md

-# stepik-auto-tests-course
+# Stepik autotests course #

+This repository contains:
-homework  and tasks
+- tasks
-first commit
+- homeworks
+- to be continued...